skenderidis/ansible_collection_f5_waf/signatures.md

 # Signatures module

-The **`signatures`** module helps disable/enable signatures either globally or on a specific entity.
-The entities supported by NAP are
+The **`signatures`** module has been created to assist with the false-positive of the `VIOL_ATTACK_SIGNATURE` violations.
+It can disable/enable signatures either globally or on a specific entity.
+The supported entities as per the NGINX App Protect configuration are the following:
 1. `urls`
 2. `headers`
 3. `parameters`
 4. `cookies`

 Below you can find the input/outout parameters for the module